-If you notice or problem, or have any queries relating to your timetable or module enrolement, please contact the LSS Timetabling Officer, Mingqing Ji.
+If you notice a problem, or have any queries relating to your timetable or module enrolment, please contact the LSS Timetabling Officer, Mingqing Jia.

-Changing Optional ModulesIn Weeks 1 and 2, or 15 and 16, any changes to optional modules must be arranged through the LSS Timetabling Officer Mingqing Jia.
+Changing Optional ModulesIn Weeks 1 and 15, any changes to optional modules must be arranged through the LSS Timetabling Officer Mingqing Jia.

 Changes after week 2 or 16 are not normally permitted.
-After this point, any change that may exceptionally be agreed must be negotiated through the Head(s) of Department(s) concerned and final approval sought from the Associate Dean, Regulations and Awards.
-A form must be completed and handed into the School Reception.
+After this point, any change that may exceptionally be agreed must be negotiated through the Programme Director.

 Aston firmly believes in the value of attendance, and its relationship with engagement and achievement is very important.
 Attendance at scheduled teaching sessions enhances the experience of all students, and provides the opportunity for you to benefit fully from the support and guidance the University offers.